 Finally, Example #3 gives you an example of the use of snippets and illustrates the use of only a page number in the parenthetical because Simpson, the name of the author of the source, is already mentioned in the text.
-The citation did not have to give a citation for Hogg because Hogg is the subject of Simpson's work while Simpson is the real source for the text in Example #3.
+The citation did not have to give a citation for Hogg because Hogg is the subject of Simpson's work while Simpson is the source for the text quoted in Example #3.
+Footnote (or endnote) citations: When you use the CMOS Notes-Bibliography system, you do not use parenthetical citations within your text.
+Instead, wherever you wish to direct your reader to your source, you provide a superscript number that takes your reader to a full citation at the bottom of that same page of text (called a "footnote") or at the end of the paper (called an "endnote").
+Either footnotes or endnotes are acceptable; some professors strongly prefer one or the other, so if the assignment instructions don't specify, ask.